marcelcases/calibration-sensors-machine-learning/README.md

 The data is organized as follows:
 * date: Timestamp (UTC) for each measurement
 * RefSt: Reference Station O3 concentrations, in μgr/m<sup>3</sup> (real pollution levels)
-* Sensor O3: MOX sensor measurements, in KΩ (unaccured pollution levels)
+* Sensor O3: MOX sensor measurements, in KΩ (unaccurated pollution levels to be calibrated)
 * Temp: Temperature sensor, in °C
 * RelHum: Relative humidity sensor, in %